Bauhaus (band): History

-Daniel Ash, his friend David J. Haskins, and Haskins' younger brother Kevin, had played together in various bands since childhood such as "Jam" and "Jackplug & The Sockets", where they would play cover songs from the Rolling Stones and The Beatles.
-Ash initially tried to convince his school friend Peter Murphy to be in a band, but nothing came out of it.
+Daniel Ash, his friend David J. Haskins and Haskins' younger brother Kevin had played together in various bands since childhood such as Jam and Jackplug & the Sockets, playing cover songs by the Rolling Stones and the Beatles.
+Ash initially tried unsuccessfully to convince his school friend Peter Murphy to join him in a band.
 According to Ash: "Pete didn't think about it at all, it wasn't on his mind as such."
-One of the longer-lived of these was a band called the Craze, which performed a few times around Northampton in 1978.
-However, the Craze still split up fairly quickly, and Ash once again tried to convince his old school friend Murphy to join him, simply because Ash thought he had the right look for a band.
-Murphy, who was working in a printing factory, decided to give it a try, despite never having written any lyrics or music.
+Ash's band the Craze performed several times around Northampton in 1978.
+When the Craze dissolved, Ash once again tried to convince Murphy to join him, simply because Ash thought that Murphy had the right look for a band.
+Murphy, who was working in a printing factory, agreed to try it, although he had never written any lyrics or music.
 During their first rehearsal, he co-wrote the song "In the Flat Field".

 Ash's old bandmate Kevin Haskins joined as the drummer.
-Ash made a point of not inviting David J, the driving force in their previous bands, because he wanted a band he could control.
-Instead, Chris Barber was brought in to play bass, and together the four musicians formed the band S.R.
-However, within a few weeks Ash relented, and replaced Barber with David J, who suggested the new name Bauhaus 1919.
-David J. had already agreed to tour American airbases with another band but decided that joining his friends' group was "the right thing to do".
-With their lineup complete, the band played their first gig at the Cromwell pub in Wellingborough on New Year's Eve 1978.
+Ash intentionally avoided inviting David J, the driving force in their previous bands, because he wanted a band that he could control.
+Instead, Chris Barber was recruited to play bass, and together the four musicians formed the band S.R.
+However, within a few weeks, Ash relented and replaced Barber with David J, who suggested the new name of Bauhaus 1919.
+David J had already agreed to tour American airbases with another band but decided that joining his friends' group was "the right thing to do".
+With their line-up complete, the band played their first gig at the Cromwell pub (since demolished) in Wellingborough on New Year's Eve 1978.

 The band had chosen the name Bauhaus 1919, a reference to the German Bauhaus art movement of the 1920s, because of its "stylistic implications and associations", according to David J. The band also chose the same typeface used on the Bauhaus college building in Dessau, Germany, as well as the Bauhaus emblem, designed by Oskar Schlemmer.
-Bauhaus associate Graham Bentley said that the group was unlike any Northampton band of the time, most of which played predominantly cover songs.
+Bauhaus associate Graham Bentley said that the group was unlike any Northampton band of the time, most of whom played predominantly cover songs.
 Bentley videotaped a performance by the group, which was sent to several record labels, in the hope of obtaining a contract.
-This approach was hindered partly because many record companies at the time did not have home video equipment, so the group decided to record a demo.
+This approach was hindered partly because many record companies did not have home-video equipment, so the group opted to record a demo.